 AWS Aurora vs RDS

-Amazon AWS Aurora is a MySQL-compatible, relational database engine that combines the speed and availability of high end commercial databases with simplicity at an unbeatable price.
-It provides up to 5 times better performance than My SQL while only being one tenth as expensive; it also has faster response time when performing heavy operations or queries on data in order for you not experience any lag during use!
+Amazon AWS Aurora is a MySQL-compatible, relational database engine that combines the speed and availability of high-end commercial databases with simplicity at an unbeatable price.
+It provides up to 5 times better performance than My SQL while only being one-tenth as expensive; it also has a faster response time when performing heavy operations or queries on data in order for you to not experience any lag during use!

-Amazon’s Relational Data Base Services allows customers easy access to their existing software while also offering auto patches & backups which can accommodate up too ten instances per user at once – all without any additional cost other than what they would normally pay monthly anyways .
+Amazon’s Relational Database Services allows customers easy access to their existing software while also offering auto patches & backups which can accommodate up to ten instances per user at once – all without any additional cost other than what they would normally pay monthly anyways.

 In general, Amazon RDS for Aurora and Amazon RDS can be termed “SQL Database as a Service” tools.